-- 4 The Welsh Government Guidance Note (version 2.0 March 20201) that accompanies the Predictive Agricultural Land Classification Map (Wales) is attached.
+- The Welsh Government Guidance Note (March 2020) that accompanies the Predictive Agricultural Land Classification Map (Wales) is attached.
 This describes the purpose of the Predictive Map.
-It states that "planning applications and Local Development Plans are expected to be supported by survey evidence where BMV agricultural land is an issue for consideration". - 5 BMV agricultural land is the Best and Most Versatile and comprises Grades 1, 2 and 3a.
+It states that "planning applications and Local Development Plans are expected to be supported by survey evidence where BMV agricultural land is an issue for consideration" (section 2, third paragraph). - 6 BMV agricultural land is the Best and Most Versatile and comprises Grades 1, 2 and 3a, as defined in Planning Policy Wales (2018). - The Survey Decision Flowchart shows that, where land is shown on the predictive map as Grades 3b, 4 and 5 (as here) "Survey Not Required".